 Transport yourself to downtown New York at Balthazar.
 Perch at the Parisian-style bar and enjoy a selection for carefully chosen wines alongside expertly mixed cocktails at the bar by the award-winning bartenders.
 House cocktails include Negroni Finis, a mix of gin, Cinzano Orancio, Campari, Byrrh and passion fruit and the Two to Four, a delicious combination of gin and champagne with Merlet Poire and lemon juice.

 From the team behind the Experimental Cocktail Club, the Henrietta is one of Covent Garden’s best kept secrets.
 Guests can enjoy a dynamic atmosphere into the afterhours with a late night menu and cocktails available until 1am.
 The lights will be dimmed and the music turned up allowing guests to stay and play at their table, or head upstairs to the mezzanine bar.
-With an expert team and an ever changing menu of cocktails it is the one of the best in the West End.
+With an expert team and an ever changing menu of cocktails, it is one of the best cocktail bars in London’s West End.

 Perhaps the worst/best kept secret bar in Covent Garden, The Savoy’s prestigious American Bar – the world’s longest-surviving cocktail bar – is the best bar in the world.
 Originally opened in 1903, the first ever bartender was a lady named Ada ‘Coley’ Coleman, whose signature cocktail was the Hanky Panky, still a popular choice today.
 Ada’s successor was the inspirational Harry Craddock, who not only created a number of classic cocktails but who notoriously compiled these recipes into the legendary Savoy Cocktail book, still regarded today as the bartender’s bible.
 From cocktails such as Curtain Call, inspired my frequent guest of The Savoy Marlene Dietrich, all the way to First Impressions, which is based on the first time David Bowie and Elizabeth Taylor met in which Bowie kept her waiting for four hours.